TradeSgnl Logo

 Enter your MetaQuotes ID in the field provided

 Click the Test button to verify your setup.
-You should receive a test notification on your mobile device.
 Once verified, click OK to save your settings.

 Dashboard Settings